Honors Admissions Waitlist

 - If the answer is no, a later Honors admission decision is unlikely to change that impression.
 Therefore, we recommend accepting enrollment at a university where you are more likely to thrive.

-- If you see yourself being happy at UW and choose to enroll, it’s important that you accept your Honors waitlist offer by June 1.
+- If you see yourself being happy at UW and choose to enroll, it’s important that you accept your Honors waitlist offer by May 1.
 You will be notified about your final Honors admission decision between June 1 and July 1.

 (UW NetID login required)

-ACCEPT/DECLINE WAITLIST OFFER NOW
+ACCEPT/DECLINE UW HONORS WAITLIST OFFER NOW

 If you are not invited into Interdisciplinary Honors off the waitlist, there are other ways for you to participate in the UW Honors community: